Script Editor

 sudo apt update && sudo apt upgrade -y

-sudo apt install -y wget curl git unzip python3 python3-pip \
+wget curl git unzip vim htop tree \

 3